Advancing the Understanding and Treatment of Anxiety Disorders in Young People – Emanuel Miller International Conference 2025

 Anxiety disorders remain among the most common mental health challenges faced by children and adolescents, demanding ongoing innovation in both research and practice.
 Despite widespread recognition, critical gaps persist in understanding, diagnosing, and treating these conditions.

-A phenomenal line-up includes; Professor Cathy Creswell, Associate Professor Tenure Dylan Gee, Dr. Matt Hollocks, Dr. Georgina Krebs, Assistant Professor Eleanor Leigh, Professor David Mataix-Cols, Professor Richard Meiser-Stedman, Dr. Wendy Silverman.
+A phenomenal line-up includes; Professor Cathy Creswell, Associate Professor Dylan Gee, Dr. Matt Hollocks, Dr. Georgina Krebs, Associate Professor Eleanor Leigh, Professor David Mataix-Cols, Professor Richard Meiser-Stedman, Dr. Wendy Silverman, and Prof. John Walkup.

 About the talks